Songs of Love and Parting

 Songs of Love and Parting is a folk album released in 1981 by Robin Williamson.

 This album was the first since Myrrh to not include his Merry Band.
-One notable track, "For Mr. Thomas", was a tribute to the Welsh bard and would later be covered by Van Morrison.
+One track, "For Mr. Thomas", is a tribute to the Welsh poet Dylan Thomas, and would later be covered by Van Morrison.

 The 2005 CD re-release by Gott Discs includes five bonus poetry tracks: "Selected Writings".
-The "Selected Writings" were poems and songs by Williamson released on cassette, but were only ever available in concert.
+The "Selected Writings" are poems and songs by Williamson released on cassette, but were only ever available in concert.